EGGNOG POUND CAKE

 This post may contain affiliate links that won’t change your price but will share some commission.

 Use your favorite eggnog to make this buttery Eggnog Pound Cake.
-Combining the flavors of eggnog in a pound cake will get you rave reviews at your holiday celebrations.
+Combining eggnog flavors in a pound cake will get you rave reviews at your holiday celebrations.

 Be sure to check out my gift guide here!

-A luscious pound cake, this recipe celebrates the season with the addition of a popular beverage in the cake.
+This recipe for luscious pound cake celebrates the season by adding a popular beverage.
 The custard base of eggnog makes it the ideal addition to pound cakes.
-Eggnog is silky and creamy thus making the cake soft, velvety and buttery tasting.
+Eggnog is silky and creamy, making the cake soft, velvety, and buttery-tasting.

 Always a crowd-pleaser, this dessert is wonderful at holiday celebrations.